adamaltmejd/education-choice-pap/2_Replication_of_Kirkeboen_et_al_2016.md

     (b) Similarly for the RD approach; if the applicant is predicted to be admitted to field $k$, but with slightly lower grades would be admitted to $l$ and with slightly higher to $j$, keep the $j/k$ choice margin.

 This will yield a data set of applicants that have been admitted to field $j$ rather than field $k$, with one observation per individual.
 I will then join this data to the individual characteristics data set from SCB.
 The final data set will contain one observation per applicant.

+### Local estimation
+@Kirkeboen2016_field_study use non-local estimation, including all applicants that are on a margin in the sample, no matter how far away they are from the cutoff.
+We will compare their approach with an actual regression discontinuity design approach where only applicants close to the cutoff are included.
+Compared to their approach, when we have identified all admission margins according to the algorithm above, we then drop those applicants that have a score too far away from the cutoff, selecting bandwidth and weights using the procedure in @Imbens2012_optimal_bandwidth.

 # References